awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Pricing_Model_Analysis/2_usage_source.md

         ORDER BY costmaster.line_item_usage_start_date ASC,
         DiscountRate DESC

+{{% notice warning %}}
+The code above will capture ONLY on-demand usage, as defined by costmaster.line_item_line_item_type like 'Usage'.
+You can remove this to include Savings Plan usage, to see total commitment you should have, instead of additional commitment required.
+{{% /notice %}}

 4. Verify the data source is setup by editing the following query, replace **costmaster.** with the name of the database and run the following query: